opc-cpvp/sondage-survey-external/README.md

 1) widgetCommentHtml
 - This is to be able to have the 'description' parsed as html.
-- Simply add the property 'htmldescription':'your html' to a 'comment' type question
+- Simply add the property 'htmldescription':'your html' to a 'comment' type question As of Survey 1.8.3 there is no need to use this widget.
+The 'description' property is parsing html.

 2) widgetCheckboxHtml
 - This is to display additional information under a checkbox when it is being checked.
 Plain text or html can be used.